Water Balloon Activity Ideas

 Water Balloon Ideas for Summer Events

-They wipe out the boundaries keeping some from participating in games--age, gender, phobias, you name it--water balloon games have a way of enticing all of your family and friends to join the fun!
+No matter what the occasion, summer is time for fun outdoor events.
+Few activities top the excitement of playing with water balloons.
+They wipe out the boundaries keeping some from participating in games–age, gender, phobias, you name it–water balloon games have a way of enticing all of your family and friends to join the fun!

 Occasions for Water Balloon Activities

-From birthday parties to family reunions and patriotic holidays to weekend cookouts, water balloon activities can be the highlight of an event.
+From birthday parties to family reunions, patriotic holidays to weekend cookouts, water balloon activities can be the highlight of an event.
 Neighborhoods and communities add water balloon games to their schedules because they are a huge draw for their functions.
+They are a must for stay-cations, obviously.

-Including the fun of water balloons in your next event will result in photos and videos full of action and laughter.
+Including the fun of water balloons in your next event a;ways results in photos and videos full of action and laughter.
 Memories of the strategies participants come up with to engage in the games with team members and opponents will motivate you to make the games a regular part of your summer plans.

 Whether it’s an all pink water balloon party theme for a girl’s summer birthday, red, white, and blue balloons for a 4th of July family reunion, or a back-to-school-colors water balloon fest, everyone’s sure to enjoy mixing sun and water for summer fun.